crystal-ballProjections

-Here you will learn how to use the Projections input table.
+Here you will learn how to use the Projections input table as a manager.

 Projections Walkthrough

-The Projections tab is used to manage performance goals and track progress for each team member.
+The Projections Input Table is a tool used exclusively by managers to set future performance goals for their team members.

 If in doubt, remember that every term has a detailed definition and can be found in the Glossary of Variables.